Palazzo Grassi, Venice

 In 1983, the palace was sold to automobile manufacturer FIAT, which substantially renovated it after a design by architect Gae Aulenti, and finally to French art collector François Pinault, who commissioned a complete redesign of the building, completed in 2006, to Japanese architect Tadao Ando.

-Ando also designed a 225-seat auditorium and multi-functional performance space adjacent to the palace, known as Teatrino (Small Theater), opened in 2013.
+Ando also designed a 225-seat auditorium and multi-functional performance space adjacent to the palace, known as Teatrino (Small Theater), which opened in 2013.

 The “Teatrino” auditorium designed by Tadao Ando; © Palazzo Grassi, photo: ORCH orsenigo_chemollo